-September 8, 2006
+September 28, 2006

-MEGAN J. BRENNAN VICE PRESIDENT, NORTHEAST AREA
+DAVID L. SOLOMON VICE PRESIDENT, NEW YORK METRO AREA

-SUBJECT: Management Advisory - Delivery and Retail Standard Operating Procedures - Northeast Area (Report Number DR-MA-06-004)
+SUBJECT: Management Advisory - Delivery and Retail Standard Operating

+Procedures - New York Metro Area (Report Number DR-MA-06-005)

-This report presents the results of our review of the implementation of Delivery and Retail Standard Operating Procedures (SOP) in the Northeast Area (Project Number 06XG016DR007).
-Our overall objective was to assess implementation of Delivery and Retail SOP in the Northeast Area.
-This is one in a series of reports on Delivery and Retail Operations issued under the Value Proposition Agreement between the Vice President, Delivery and Retail, and the U.S. Postal Service Office of Inspector General Delivery and Retail directorate.
+This report presents the results of our review of the implementation of Delivery and Retail Standard Operating Procedures (SOP) in the New York Metro Area (Project Number 06XG016DR005).
+Our overall objective was to assess implementation of Delivery and Retail SOP in the New York Metro Area.
+This is one in a series of reports on Delivery and Retail operations issued under the Value Proposition Agreement between the Vice President, Delivery and Retail, and the U.S. Postal Service Office of Inspector General Delivery and Retail directorate.
 The information in this report will be included in a nationwide capping report assessing implementation of Delivery and Retail SOP.

-Northeast Area officials implemented the Delivery and Retail SOP for city and rural delivery and Function 4 (customer service) operations.
-Implementation included training supervisors and managers, developing action steps for "vital few" units, and outlining future plans to complete remaining reviews and certifications by the end of fiscal year 2006.
+New York Metro Area officials implemented the Delivery and Retail SOP for city and rural delivery and Function 4 (customer service) operations.
+Implementation included training supervisors and managers, developing action steps for "vital few" units, and outlining future plans to complete remaining reviews and certifications by the end of fiscal year (FY) 2006.
 Officials also certified delivery and retail units under Morning SOP and Rural Delivery SOP and conducted Function 4 reviews.
-Based on our review of the city and rural delivery and Function 4 SOP, the Northeast Area implemented each component of the SOP.
+Based on our review of city and rural delivery and Function 4 Operations, the New York Metro Area implemented each component except for selected aspects of Delivery Point Sequencing (DPS).
+Specifically, the area's DPS percentage was below the national goal in FY 2005.
+During our review, New York Metro Area officials implemented corrective actions to improve their DPS percentage.